 (Waste)

-The academic research article estimated that as much as 30% of total building materials in weight end up as waste and a majority of it in landfills.
-In the EU, 75% of construction and demolition waste is sent to landfills and in the UK waste accounts for more than 50% of total landfill volumes.
+This research article estimates that as much as 30% of total building materials weight ends up as waste.
+The majority of that waste ends up in landfills.
+In the EU, 75% of construction and demolition waste is sent to landfills, and in the UK waste accounts for more than 50% of total landfill volumes.

 Sustainable Construction Statistics around the World